StackVista/stackstate-docs/setup/agent/docker.md

 StackState Agent V2 can run in a Docker container.
 The Agent collects data from the host where it is running and can be configured to integrate with external systems.
 Retrieved data is pushed to StackState, to work with this data the [StackState Agent V2 StackPack](/stackpacks/integrations/agent.md) must be installed in your StackState instance.
 For details of the data retrieved and available integrations, see the [StackPack integration documentation](/stackpacks/integrations).

+In Docker Swarm mode, the StackState Cluster Agent can be deployed on the manager node to retrieve topology data for the cluster.

 ## Setup

 ### Single container